robotics-hana/Horse-Race-Simulator/README.md

 ## Features

 - **Start New Race:** Start a ‘new horse race’ by specifying the race length and number of horses.
-- **View History:** View the history of past races, including details of each horse's performance.
+- **View History:** View the history of past races, including details of each horse's past performance.
 - **Leaderboard:** View leaderboard statistics, including the number of wins, falls, and total amount of races for each horse.

 ## Usage